sb-why/sb-why.github.io/README.md

 ### Good Design, Bad Design
 <img src = "/gooddesign.png">
 This was my first project, and the only project to be completed individually.
-I was tasked with the job of finding an example of good design and bad design from WPIs various webpages, as well as defending my choice.
+I was tasked with the job of finding an example of good design and bad design from WPI webpages, as well as rationalizing my choices.
 I found out two things during this assignment:
 1) I was impressed with my ability to utilize design rules to identify areas of improvements.
 2) Finding examples of good design is exceedingly more difficult than finding examples of bad design, especially when viewed under the lens of scrutiny.